veyeimaging/toradex_nxp_i.mx/README.md

-# VEYE Camera on Toradex i.MX8M Plus board
+# VEYE Camera on Toradex i.MX8M Plus and i.MX8M Mini board
 ## Overview
 iMX8M Plus is a system-on-chip (SoC) designed and manufactured by NXP Semiconductors.
 It is commonly used in a variety of applications such as smart home devices, industrial automation, digital signage, and automotive infotainment systems.